Estonia’s capital and largest city, Tallinn is home to around half a million people (almost a third of Estonia’s total population).

 There are 3 types of tickets- Single rides ( €2 and valid just for that journey), Smartcard (pre-paid card for a €2 deposit that allows discounted trips) and the Tallinn Card.
 If you plan to visit a lot of museums and do a lot of travelling the Tallinn Card is for you as it offers free entry to sites and unlimited travel, starting at €25 a day.

 Taxis can be pre-ordered, hailed on the street or found at taxi ranks.
 Rates vary between taxi companies but should be printed on the window of the cab.
 In a registered taxi, a white card with the drivers face and name should be on the dashbord.
 The driver should also be able to print you a receipt (if he can’t, you can claim for a free ride).

-For our list of recommended hotels to stay in Tallinn please check out our Gay Tallinn Hotels page.
+For a list of recommended hotels to stay in Tallinn, please check out our Gay Tallinn Hotels page.